strimzi/proposals/037-kafka-canary-roadmap.md

 The project [README.md](https://github.com/strimzi/strimzi-canary/blob/main/README.md) explains the current feature set.

 The Canary was added to Strimzi under [proposal 13](013-kafka-canary.md).
-The implementation is in golang and uses the [Sarama](https://github.com/Shopify/sarama/) Kafka client.
+The implementation is in Golang and uses the [Sarama](https://github.com/Shopify/sarama/) Kafka client.

 ## Motivation